-Understanding Salesforce’s licensing model is the essential foundation for every strategy in this playbook.
 Unlike consumption-based cloud services where you pay for what you use, Salesforce operates on a committed minimum user licence model.
-You agree to pay for a set number of user subscriptions per year for the entire contract term — typically one to five years — regardless of whether those licences are actively used.
+You agree to pay for a set number of user subscriptions per year for the entire contract term, typically one to five years, regardless of whether those licences are actively used.

 This commitment is governed by Salesforce's standard "no reduction" clause, which means you cannot decrease your licence count mid-term.
 Once you commit to 500 Sales Cloud seats, you pay for 500 seats every year until the contract expires.
 If your workforce shrinks, a project is cancelled, or an acquisition falls through, you still pay for the originally contracted volume.
 There is no refund, no credit, and no mechanism for returning unused licences under standard terms.

 The model does allow upward flexibility: you can add licences at any time during the term.
-These additions are typically co-terminous with the original contract (sharing the same end date) and billed pro rata for the remaining term.
-However — and this is critical — any mid-term additions raise your committed baseline.
+These additions are typically co-terminous with the original contract and billed pro rata for the remaining term.
+However, any mid-term additions raise your committed baseline.
 Once added, those extra licences cannot be removed until renewal.
 This creates what licensing professionals call a one-way ratchet: your commitment can only go up, never down.

-Situation: A professional services firm anticipated rapid headcount growth and locked in 800 Salesforce licences for a three-year term based on optimistic projections.
+Scenario B: Growth assumption that never materialised.
+A professional services firm anticipated rapid headcount growth and locked in 800 Salesforce licences for three years based on optimistic projections.
 One year in, a market downturn meant the firm hired only 620 of the projected 800 staff.
-They found themselves with 180 unassigned licences — 22% shelfware.
+They found themselves with 180 unassigned licences, 22% shelfware.
+At ~$180/user/month, the 180 unused licences cost $778,000 over the remaining two years.
+Never commit to Salesforce licence counts based on best-case growth projections.
+Commit to your current confirmed needs and negotiate the right to expand at the same price point if growth materialises.

 The term "true-up" in Salesforce contracts refers specifically to reconciling additional usage above your committed minimum.
 It is a one-directional mechanism: if you exceed your contracted amount, you must pay for the overage; if you fall below your commitment, there is no corresponding adjustment or credit.